Laws of Quantum Programming: Introduction

-Line 1 is the part of the encoding.
-Line 2 models the noise where $X$ denotes the NOT gate, $\sqcup$ stands for nondeterministic choice, and thus bit flip occurs to at most one of the three channels.
-Line 3 is the part of decoding and error correction where $M$ stands for the measurement on a single qubit in the computational basis, and $M[r]\vartriangleright P$ denotes the conditional statement that if the outcome of measurement $M$ on a qubit $r$ is $1$ then execute $P$.\end{exam} It was verified in \cite{Feng23} using quantum Hoare logic that the program $\mathit{QEC}$ is correct: if $q$ in state $|\psi\>$ is inputted to it, then $q$ will be in the same state $|\psi\>$ at the output of $\mathit{QEC}$ (hence, error was corrected).
+Line 1 represents the encoding part where \(\gateCNOT\) denotes the controlled-\textsf{NOT} gate.
+Line 2 models the noise where $\gateX$ denotes the \textsf{NOT} gate and $\sqcup$ stands for nondeterministic choice; thus, a bit flip occurs in at most one of the three channels.
+Line 3 corresponds to the decoding and error correction part, where $\sif{}{r}{P}$ denotes the conditional statement that if the outcome of the computational measurement on a qubit $r$ is $1$, then execute $P$. \end{exam} It was verified in~\cite{Feng23} using quantum Hoare logic that the program $\mathit{QEC}$ is correct: if $q$ in state $|\psi\>$ is inputted to it, then $q$ will be in the same state $|\psi\>$ at the output of $\mathit{QEC}$ (hence, error was corrected).
 Here, we prove the correctness of $\mathit{QEC}$ by \textit{program transformation} using only the laws established in this paper.